 - Low-cost mutual or index funds beats picking individual stocks

-- Affordable term insurance beats expensive whole life insurance (for temporary needs)
+- For temporary needs, term insurance beats whole life insurance

 - Finding an advisor you trust beats spreading your money out among many